saadaf-m/UX-Project1/README.md

   - To perform this exercise, take one of your user profiles, imagine yourself as [user] and try to anticipate:
     - How [user] might answer the interview questions.
 Make sure to write it down.
     - How [user’s] needs, challenges, and/or concerns will be addressed
 <br>

-Checklist: Are you ready to start recruiting participants?
-Before journeying on my way to local businesses, I made sure I answered yes to all of the following: <br>
+#### (Checklist) Are you ready to start recruiting participants?
+Before journeying on my way to local businesses, I made sure I answered yes to all of the following:
 1. Have you determined the research goals? <br>
 2. Have you written interview questions? <br>
 3. Have you created a screener survey to find a representative sample of study participants? <br>